l0k0ms/log-workshop/workshop/exercise_2/README.md

 # Workshop Exercise 2: Implementing logging best practices

 The second exercise is made upon a dummy application that generates different logs with different formats.
-It logs them in different sources (file, UDP)
+It logs them in different sources (files, TCP)

 If not done already, [enable the log-management product in your Datadog application][6].